-I am a statistician with 3 years professional experience in clinical trials research, health insurance research, and educational testing.
-I completed a master of science degree in biostatistics at the University of Pittsburgh.
-While in graduate school, I received a merit-based appointment to serve as a teaching assistant for 3 separate courses offered by the biostatistics department - two were core introductory biostatistics courses, the other an advanced professional-level course in clinical trials research methodology.
+I am a statistician with several years professional experience in areas of clinical trials, health insurance research, and educational testing.
+I completed my Master of Science degree in biostatistics at the University of Pittsburgh.
+While in graduate school, I received merit-based appointments to serve as a teaching assistant for 3 separate courses offered by the biostatistics department - two were core introductory biostatistics courses, the other an advanced professional-level course in clinical trials research methodology.
 I was then awarded a pre-doctoral fellowship, which gave me exposure to several different areas of biostatistical research.

-I taught general mathematics, algebra, and statistics part-time at Robert Morris University for one academic year before relocating to Philadelphia in 2008.
-I have several years of experience using statistical software packages regularly used in industry and academia for data management and analysis: SAS, SPSS, and Stata.
-I have completed 4 courses at the SAS Institute in Philadelphia.
-I also have a firm grasp of the Microsoft Office Suite.
+I taught general mathematics, algebra, and business statistics part-time at Robert Morris University for one academic year before relocating to Philadelphia in 2008.
+I count several years of experience using statistical software packages, particularly those regularly used in industry and academia for data management and analysis: SAS, SPSS, and Stata.
+Additionally, I have completed 4 courses at the SAS Institute in Philadelphia and a Terradata SQL course at LearnQuest.
+Finally, I also have a firm grasp of the Microsoft Office Suite.

 I prefer a hands-on approach to teaching and tutoring, an approach developed and polished during office hours as a TA and adjunct mathematics faculty.
 I find one-to-one tutoring most effective and personally rewarding.